Skip to content

 Julián Siucho

 In 2017, Julián Siucho Garofolin, a student at Colorado School of Mines, founded Caminando Ando, focused on recycling plastic to create socks and ponchos.
-Together with Pedro Brescia Hoffman, the initiative merged with Ayudando Abrigando, forming a single organization dedicated to responsible recycling and social aid.
-During this time, Ayudando Abrigando participated in international conferences and established partnerships with companies with which it continues to collaborate today.
+Together with Pedro Brescia Hoffman, the initiative merged with Ayudando Abrigando, forming a single organization dedicated to responsible recycling and social support.
+During this time, Ayudando Abrigando participated in international conferences and established partnerships with companies that continue to collaborate with us today.

 Pedro Brescia